 - Criminal Law/Procedure

 - Real Property

-For instance, the subjects for the Illinois bar exam include: Agency, Commercial Paper, Conflict of Laws, Corporations, Equity, Family Law, Federal Jurisdiction & Procedure, Partnerships, Personal Property, Sales, Secured Transactions, Suretyship, Trusts & Future Interests, and Wills (Descendents' Estates).
+For instance, the subjects for the Illinois bar exam include: Administrative Law, Agency, Commercial Paper, Conflicts of Laws, Corporations, Equity, Family Law, Federal Jurisdiction & Procedure, Illinois Civil Procedure, Partnerships, Personal Property, Sales, Secured Transactions, Suretyship, Trusts & Future Interests, and Wills (Decedents' Estates).